 Simple English definitions for legal terms

-Read a random definition: community lease
+Read a random definition: department of public welfare

 The unity of art refers to the idea that the practical and functional aspects of applied art cannot be separated from its aesthetic qualities.
 In France, this approach is used to protect applied art and industrial design, but it does not extend to strictly utilitarian designs under copyright.
 This is also known as the cumulative approach and is the opposite of the duality of art.